codatio/codat-docs/docs/auth-flow/optimize/monitor-auth-flow.md

 Finally, visualize your stats of auth flow completion using the **graph**.
 It represents the ratio of the number of completed auth journeys to the number of started auth flows within a given week, expressed as a percentage.

-Note that the monitor starts producing the auth flow completion chart only when a non-zero number of auth flows is completed in a given week.
-As a result, initial weeks of use may not appear if no journeys have been completed.
+Note that monitoring only begins when your first customer successfully authorizes.
+As a result, initial weeks of use may not appear on the conversion chart if no journeys have been completed.
 Next, you can review our advice on [optimizing the auth flow](/auth-flow/optimize/optimize-the-connection-journey).